davidmann4/botstack/README.md

 # fb-chatbot-framework-rails

 This is a base project for creating FB Chatbots.
-We use the messenger-ruby gem - [https://github.com/netguru/messenger-ruby](https://github.com/netguru/messenger-ruby)
+We use the facebook-messenger gem - [https://github.com/hyperoslo/facebook-messenger](https://github.com/hyperoslo/facebook-messenger)

 ## Requirements
 just your normal rails app